THE BEST CYCLING SUNGLASSES

 Nate and I also gave these Speedcraft SLs a go.
 Nate liked the lens coverage but thought the glasses were a bit too big for his face.
 He also felt the top frame bar interfered slightly with the front of his Specialized Evade aero helmet.
 (You can see front and side profile photos of the Evade and ten of the better aero helmets I reviewed here.)

-The placement of these 100% on my nose was key to my experience.
+The placement of this 100% model on my nose was key to my experience.
 If I brought them up as high as possible, the top bar would rest up against my forehead and transmit sweat onto the lens.

 Lowering them a touch solved that problem and the grip was solid and comfortable without any movement.
 They also vented well with no fogging in this position.